dmatsanganis/Software_Engineering_Assignment/UML Diagrams/Collaboration Diagrams/README.md

 - Each message in a collaboration diagram has a sequence number.
 - The top-level message is numbered 1.
 Messages sent during the same call have the same decimal prefix but suffixes of 1, 2, etc. according to when they occur.

+## Notations of Collaboration Diagram.
+### Objects
+You can use objects in collaboration diagrams in the following ways:

+Each object in the collaboration is named and has its class specified Not all classes need to appear
+There may be more than one object of a class
+An object’s class can be unspecified.
+Normally you create a collaboration diagram with objects first and specify their classes later.
+The objects can be unnamed, but you should name them if you want to discriminate different objects of the same class.
+Actors
+Normally an actor instance occurs in the collaboration diagram, as the invoker of the interaction.
+If you have several actor instances in the same diagram, try keeping them in the periphery of the diagram.

+Each Actor is named and has a role
+One actor will be the initiator of the use case
+Links
+Links connect objects and actors and are instances of associations and each link corresponds to an association in the class diagram

+Links are defined as follows:

+A link is a relationship among objects across which messages can be sent.
+In collaboration diagrams, a link is shown as a solid line between two objects.
+An object interacts with, or navigates to, other objects through its links to these objects.
+A link can be an instance of an association, or it can be anonymous, meaning that its association is unspecified.
+Message flows are attached to links, see Messages.
+Messages
+A message is a communication between objects that conveys information with the expectation that activity will ensue.
+In collaboration diagrams, a message is shown as a labeled arrow placed near a link.

+The message is directed from sender to receiver
+The receiver must understand the message
+The association must be navigable in that direction

 - [x] Collaboration Diagrams first version (v1).
 - [x] Collaboration Diagrams second and final version (v2).